Spanish court jails Catalan leaders for independence bid | DW | 14.10.2019

-Spain's Supreme Court has sentenced nine Catalan separatist leaders to prison terms of up to 13 years for their roles in a 2017 independence bid.
+Spain's Supreme Court has sentenced nine Catalan separatist leaders to jail terms of up to 13 years for their part in a 2017 independence bid.
+The region's former head of government said the sentences were an "atrocity."

 The Spanish Supreme Court on Monday imposed prison sentences ranging from nine to 13 years on nine Catalan separatist leaders.